Does Medicare Cover Chemotherapy? Understanding the Costs

 Medicare beneficiaries can purchase Medicare Supplement Insurance (Medigap).
 Offered by private insurance companies, Medigap plans can be purchased to help “close the gaps” in healthcare costs that exist with Original Medicare.
 Medigap can help pay for deductibles, coinsurance and copays .
 For Medicare beneficiaries that need regular, high-priced chemotherapy treatments, paying additional Medigap premiums can be a more cost-effective option than continuously paying coinsurance.

 Another option for Medicare beneficiaries who need chemotherapy is to enroll in Medicare Advantage plans.
-Also called Part C, Medicare Advantage replaces Original Medicare (Part A & B), but covers the same benefits or coverage as Original Medicare.
-Medicare Advantage plans also include additional benefits, like out-of-pocket maximums (OOPM); once you’ve reached your OOPM, Part C will pay the rest of your costs for the rest of the year.
+Also called Part C, Medicare Advantage plans substitute for Original Medicare and must at least match the coverage of Parts A and B. Medicare Advantage may plans also include additional benefits, like out-of-pocket maximums; once you’ve reached this limit, your plan will pay the rest of your costs for the rest of the year.

 One of the biggest obstacles faced by Medicare beneficiaries with cancer can be the high cost of care, even for standard treatments like chemotherapy.
 Unfortunately, it’s a problem that doesn’t seem to be going anywhere — the American Cancer Society’s Cancer Action Network projects treatment costs will have increased by more than a third between 2015 and 2034.